peruvianidol/11ty-recipes/_src/recipes/014-add-sass-workflow.md

 6. Start/restart the Eleventy server to make sure the changes to **package.json** take effect.

+7. Make sure if you were using an automated build process like deploying to Netlify when your repo is updated that you are referencing the correct build command.
+(I had to change my build command on Netlify from `eleventy` to `npm run build`.)

 ### Resources

 * [Add Sass Compiling and Watch for Changes in Eleventy (11ty)](https://egghead.io/lessons/11ty-add-sass-compiling-and-watch-for-changes-in-eleventy-11ty)